Log In/Sign Up

 Some information has been automatically translated.

-The Château Sainte-Anne estate in Fiac, located in the Tarn department in the Occitanie region of southwestern France, is situated in the communes of Fiac (81500) and Cabanès.
-It is near the Lavaur SNCF train station and the Graulhet bus station, and just over an hour’s drive from Toulouse-Blagnac Airport.
+Domaine du Château Sainte-Anne de Fiac in the Tarn, located in the Occitanie region in the southwest of France, in the commune of Fiac (81500) and Cabanès, near the Lavaur SNCF train station and the Graulhet bus station, and just over an hour's drive from Toulouse-Blagnac airport.

-The Château Sainte-Anne, facing southeast, along with its three buildings and outbuildings, sits on flat land surrounded by a beautiful wooded park of over 13 hectares.
-It overlooks the rolling countryside of Lautrécois-Pays d’Agoût, offering a peaceful setting with no direct neighbors.
+The Château Sainte-Anne, facing southeast, along with its three buildings and outbuildings, overlooks a beautiful wooded park of over 13 hectares on flat land, and the rolling countryside of Lautrécois-pays d'Agoût, offering tranquility and privacy.

-Built in the 19th century by the Jacobé de Naurois family, part of the local nobility, the Château Sainte-Anne, while not listed as a historic monument, has retained remarkable features in good condition, such as French-style ceilings, wood paneling, coat of arms, elegant salons, and a faience stove.
+Built in the 19th century by the Jacobé de Naurois family, local nobility, the Château Sainte-Anne, although not listed as a historical monument, has retained remarkable elements in good condition: French ceilings, woodwork, coats of arms, lounges, faience stove, etc.

-Until November 2024, the estate was used by the Lavaur hospital center as a post-care medical-social facility for its patients.
-It is classified as a Category 5 public-access establishment, meeting current regulatory standards.
-The hospital center is currently ensuring its security and technical maintenance until the property is officially sold.
+Until November 2024, this estate was used by the Lavaur hospital center as a post-cure medico-social center for its patients, classified as a category 5 public establishment, meeting current regulatory standards; the hospital center is currently ensuring its security and technical maintenance until its effective sale.

-To facilitate the sale, the Tarn Family Allowance Fund, the current owner, is launching this call for applications for a private sale to the highest bidder (terms and conditions available upon request).
-Offers must be submitted no later than March 17, 2026.
+To this end, the Family Allowance Fund of Tarn, the owner, is launching this call for applications for this private sale to the highest bidder (specifications available upon request) for submission of purchase offers, no later than March 17, 2026.

-This real estate complex, with over 2,300 m² of usable space, includes four well-maintained buildings in good general condition, as they were recently used for the post-care center:
+This real estate complex of over 2300 m2 of usable space includes four well-maintained buildings in good general condition, as they were recently used for the post-cure center:

-- **The Château Sainte-Anne**: Features a semi-buried basement with a collective kitchen, a ground floor with an entrance, character-filled salons and dining rooms, offices, a first floor with offices, and a second floor with attic bedrooms requiring complete renovation.
-It also includes terraces, with a total living area of approximately 823 m².
+- The Château Sainte-Anne, with a semi-buried basement housing a collective kitchen, a ground floor featuring an entrance, character lounges and dining room, offices, a first floor of offices, and a second floor of attic rooms to be completely renovated, terraces with a total living area of approximately 823 m2.

-- **The "Orangeraie" building**: Includes a basement, a ground floor with offices and a meeting room, and a disused first floor.
-Total living area is approximately 82 m².
+- A building known as "the Orangery," with a basement, a ground floor with offices and meeting room, and a disused first floor, with a total living area of approximately 82 m2.

-- **The "Cours Ménagers" building**: Includes a lower ground floor and an upper ground floor with technical workshops (sewing, leatherwork, etc.), offices, and a greenhouse.
-Total living area is approximately 371 m².
+- A building known as "Household Courses" with a low ground floor and a high ground floor, featuring technical workshops (sewing, leather, and others), offices, and a greenhouse, with a living area of approximately 371 m2.

-Additional disused annexes, which may require renovation, complement this real estate complex.
-These include a characterful building in the local architectural style known as "Le Pigeonnier," with a ground floor and first floor totaling approximately 482 m² of living space, as well as a small private chapel, a ruined barn (constructible), an old water tower, and a sports field.
+Disused annexes, potentially to be renovated, complete this real estate complex: a character building in the local architecture, known as "the Pigeon House," with a ground floor and first floor, with a living area of approximately 482 m2, as well as a small private chapel, a ruined barn (buildable), an old water tower, and a sports field.

-The total building area (excluding the chapel and ruined barn) is approximately 2,900 m², of which about 2,376 m² is usable or habitable space.
-The property will be sold unoccupied.
+The total area (excluding chapel and ruined barn) of the buildings is approximately 2,900 m2 (of which approximately 2,376 m2 is usable or habitable space).

-Additional information, photos, terms and conditions for the call for applications, and plans are available upon request.
-Contact details are provided below.
+Additional information and photos, specifications for the call for applications, and plans available upon request, see contact below.

 Energy Performance Diagnosis (EPD):

-The Château Sainte-Anne, facing southeast, along with its three buildings and outbuildings, sits on flat land surrounded by a beautiful wooded park of over 13 hectares.
-It overlooks the rolling countryside of Lautrécois-Pays d’Agoût, offering a peaceful setting with no direct neighbors.
+The Château Sainte-Anne, facing southeast, along with its three buildings and outbuildings, overlooks a beautiful wooded park of over 13 hectares on flat land, and the rolling countryside of Lautrécois-pays d'Agoût, offering tranquility and privacy.

-Built in the 19th century by the Jacobé de Naurois family, part of the local nobility, the Château Sainte-Anne, while not listed as a historic monument, has retained remarkable features in good condition, such as French-style ceilings, wood paneling, coat of arms, elegant salons, and a faience stove.
+Built in the 19th century by the Jacobé de Naurois family, local nobility, the Château Sainte-Anne, although not listed as a historical monument, has retained remarkable elements in good condition: French ceilings, woodwork, coats of arms, lounges, faience stove, etc.

-Until November 2024, the estate was used by the Lavaur hospital center as a post-care medical-social facility for its patients.
-It is classified as a Category 5 public-access establishment, meeting current regulatory standards.
-The hospital center is currently ensuring its security and technical maintenance until the property is officially sold.
+Until November 2024, this estate was used by the Lavaur hospital center as a post-cure medico-social center for its patients, classified as a category 5 public establishment, meeting current regulatory standards; the hospital center is currently ensuring its security and technical maintenance until its effective sale.

-To facilitate the sale, the Tarn Family Allowance Fund, the current owner, is launching this call for applications for a private sale to the highest bidder (terms and conditions available upon request).
-Offers must be submitted no later than March 17, 2026.
+To this end, the Family Allowance Fund of Tarn, the owner, is launching this call for applications for this private sale to the highest bidder (specifications available upon request) for submission of purchase offers, no later than March 17, 2026.

-This real estate complex, with over 2,300 m² of usable space, includes four well-maintained buildings in good general condition, as they were recently used for the post-care center:
+This real estate complex of over 2300 m2 of usable space includes four well-maintained buildings in good general condition, as they were recently used for the post-cure center:

-- **The Château Sainte-Anne**: Features a semi-buried basement with a collective kitchen, a ground floor with an entrance, character-filled salons and dining rooms, offices, a first floor with offices, and a second floor with attic bedrooms requiring complete renovation.
-It also includes terraces, with a total living area of approximately 823 m².
+- The Château Sainte-Anne, with a semi-buried basement housing a collective kitchen, a ground floor featuring an entrance, character lounges and dining room, offices, a first floor of offices, and a second floor of attic rooms to be completely renovated, terraces with a total living area of approximately 823 m2.

-- **The "Orangeraie" building**: Includes a basement, a ground floor with offices and a meeting room, and a disused first floor.
-Total living area is approximately 82 m².
+- A building known as "the Orangery," with a basement, a ground floor with offices and meeting room, and a disused first floor, with a total living area of approximately 82 m2.

-- **The "Cours Ménagers" building**: Includes a lower ground floor and an upper ground floor with technical workshops (sewing, leatherwork, etc.), offices, and a greenhouse.
-Total living area is approximately 371 m².
+- A building known as "Household Courses" with a low ground floor and a high ground floor, featuring technical workshops (sewing, leather, and others), offices, and a greenhouse, with a living area of approximately 371 m2.

-Additional disused annexes, which may require renovation, complement this real estate complex.
-These include a characterful building in the local architectural style known as "Le Pigeonnier," with a ground floor and first floor totaling approximately 482 m² of living space, as well as a small private chapel, a ruined barn (constructible), an old water tower, and a sports field.
+Disused annexes, potentially to be renovated, complete this real estate complex: a character building in the local architecture, known as "the Pigeon House," with a ground floor and first floor, with a living area of approximately 482 m2, as well as a small private chapel, a ruined barn (buildable), an old water tower, and a sports field.

-The total building area (excluding the chapel and ruined barn) is approximately 2,900 m², of which about 2,376 m² is usable or habitable space.
-The property will be sold unoccupied.
+The total area (excluding chapel and ruined barn) of the buildings is approximately 2,900 m2 (of which approximately 2,376 m2 is usable or habitable space).

-Additional information, photos, terms and conditions for the call for applications, and plans are available upon request.
-Contact details are provided below.
+Additional information and photos, specifications for the call for applications, and plans available upon request, see contact below.

 Energy Performance Diagnosis (EPD):